Building A Budget With Allocations - All Flexibility Levels

 - Printing (if done professionally, otherwise supplies for paper and ink)

-- Library Signage
+- Library signage

 - Recommended Technology

-- All schools’ libraries must have an instructional laptop for use by the school librarian and a standalone device or desktop to use at the library circulation desk.
-Many schools must procure a second device for the library before the start of the SY23-24.
-In addition to the DCPS Laptop provided by Central Office to school librarians, the school must provide either a second laptop or desktop that meets the DCPS IT specifications to function as a library computerized check out station (Replace out-of-life-cycle library desk main computer with new laptop or desktop station)
+- It is recommended that schools purchase a second device for the library before the start of the SY24-25 school year.
+In addition to the DCPS laptop provided by Central Services to School Librarians, schools should provide either a second laptop or desktop that meets the DCPS IT specifications to function as a library computerized check-out station (replace out-of-life-cycle library desk main computers with new laptops or desktop stations).

-- Funds for the library should not be taken from arts, music, or world language programs
+- Funds for the library should not be taken from Arts, Music, or World Language programs.

 Role of the Librarian

-- Supports online learning by working with students and collaborating with teachers to leverage access to quality online reading materials, serves as a school-based lead for Canvas, Clever, BrainPop, SORA, OverDrive, PebbleGo, etc.
+- Supporting online learning by working with students and collaborating with teachers to leverage access to quality online reading materials

 Role of the Library Tech Aide

-- Assisting the Library Media Specialist in ordering and maintaining library materials, supplies and equipment.
+- Assisting the library media specialist in ordering and maintaining library materials, supplies and equipment

 Central Support

-- Library Programs team provides collection development support through analysis and recommendations for the library collection using computer-based reporting
+- Library Programs team provides collection development support through analysis and recommendations for the library collection using computer-based reporting.

 Points of Contact

-- Kevin M. Washburn, Director, Library Programs – Kevin.Washburn@k12.dc.gov, 202-680-2842
+- Dr. Kevin M. Washburn, Director, Library Programs, ACE/OTL – kevin.washburn@k12.dc.gov, 202-680-2842

 Helpful Resources